 The story behind the Royal Edinburgh Military Tattoo

-The first official Edinburgh Military Tattoo took place in 1950, when 6000 people sat on wooden benches on the Edinburgh Castle esplanade, and watched an eight-item performance that was more about military prowess and what they could do.
-Nowadays the performances can be anything from marching bands to singing and dancing or even acrobatic style shows.
+The first official Edinburgh Military Tattoo took place in 1950, when 6000 people sat on wooden benches on the Edinburgh Castle esplanade and watched an eight-item performance that was more about military prowess and what they could do.

 Since the first Edinburgh Tattoo in 1950, no show has ever been cancelled, despite the unpredictable Scottish weather.
 So make sure you bring a warm and waterproof coat!

 What you can expect at the Royal Edinburgh Military Tattoo

 But what will you actually see if you get tickets to the Tattoo?